 Stockton College is committed to providing every student with an environment free from unlawful discrimination.
 All forms of unlawful discrimination based upon race, creed, color, national origin, ancestry, age, sex, marital status, familial status, sexual orientation, atypical hereditary cellular or blood trait, genetic information, liability for service in the Armed Forces, or disability are prohibited and will not be tolerated.
 The policy also applies to third party harassment.
-Third party harassment is unwelcome behavior of sexual, racial, or derogatory nature regarding any protected category, that is not directed at an individual but is a part of that individual's academic environment.
-The policy applies to conduct which occurs in the workplace/educational environment and also extends to conduct which occurs at any location that can be reasonably regarded as an extension of the college...or any facility where Richard Stockton College business is being conducted or discussed.
+Third party harassment is unwelcome severe, pervasive or persistent behavior of sexual, racial, or derogatory nature regarding any protected category, that is not directed at an individual but is a part of that individual's academic environment.
+The policy applies to conduct which occurs in the workplace/educational environment and also extends to conduct which occurs at any location that can be reasonably regarded as an extension of the College...or any facility where Richard Stockton College business is being conducted or discussed.
 For additional information or to report an incident, please contact the Office of Affirmative Action and Ethical Standards at extension 4693 or 652-4693.
+For additional policy information on harassment, including sexual harassment and hostile environment refer to the Student Handbook.